oodgaard/Model/readme.markdown

     // instance of \Entity\Content\User
     $user = $entity->user;

-    // instance of \Habitat\EntitySet containing instances of \Entity\Content\Modification
+    // instance of \Model\EntitySet containing instances of \Entity\Content\Modification
     $modifications = $entity->modifications;

 This means that if you set an array to one of these properties, it will ensure that an instance of the specified relationship is instantiated and filled with the specified array data.